 Curtis joined Girlings in April 2020 as an Associate Solicitor.
 He supports his clients through the stress of dealing with family matters by giving clear advice focusing specifically on his clients’ aims and objectives.
+Curtis is a Legal 500 Recommended Lawyer.

 Wherever possible he tenaciously represents his clients in court in financial, children and domestic abuse proceedings and obtained Higher Rights of Audience in 2018, upon his qualification as a solicitor, allowing him to act as an advocate in the higher courts in England and Wales.